graphql/composite-schemas-spec/spec/Appendix A -- Field Selection.md

 }
 ```

-The {FieldSelectionMap} scalar type is used to establish semantic equivalence between an argument and
-the fields within the associated return type.
-To accomplish this, the scalar must define the
-relationship between input fields or arguments and the fields in the resulting object.
-Consequently, a {FieldSelectionMap} only makes sense in the context of a specific argument and its
-return type.

 The {FieldSelectionMap} scalar is represented as a string that, when parsed, produces a {SelectedValue}.

-A {SelectedValue} must exactly match the shape of the argument value to be considered
-valid.
-For non-scalar arguments, you must specify each field of the input type in
+A {SelectedValue} must exactly match the shape of the argument value to be considered valid.
+For non-scalar arguments, you must specify each field of the input type in {SelectedObjectValue}.
-{SelectedObjectValue}.

 ```graphql example
 extend type Query {